 Eligible employees working in a full/part-time position wishing to further their education may register for up to two courses (maximum 7 combined credit hours) of instruction (graduate or undergraduate) at Radford University each semester and/or intersession terms.
 Once the Employee Tuition Waiver Request form is completed and approved (for each course), tuition and fees for the course(s) are waived.
-Application and registration for course work is subject to conditions involving eligibility and other participation requirements as stated in the Employee Tuition Waiver Policy [PDF].
+Application and registration for course work are subject to conditions involving eligibility and other participation requirements as stated in the Employee Tuition Waiver Policy | PDF.

 Employees choosing to further their education at another educational institution in a part-time or full-time educational program may apply for tuition reimbursement.
 To qualify for tuition reimbursement funds must be available from the employee’s department budget and all approvals obtained prior to enrollment in full-time or part-time educational programs.

 An educational program is considered part-time if only one class is taken during work hours.
 If authorized by their department head, full-time, salaried faculty and staff are eligible to take classes at institutions of higher education other than Radford University.

-FULL-TIME EDUCATIONAL PROGRAMS (including resident study) - An employee cannot take more than one class within an academic session during working hours without having his/her employment reduced to part-time.
+An employee cannot take more than one class within an academic session during working hours without having his/her employment reduced to part-time.
 A department head may agree to reduce an employee's hours of work without agreeing to the payment of tuition and fees for job-related courses.
 Educational leave can be granted with partial or no pay.